victorigualada/strapi-orm/README.md

   <img alt="Supported platforms: Express & Fastify" src="https://img.shields.io/badge/platforms-Express%20%26%20Fastify-green" />
 </p>

-<p align="center">✨✨✨ StrapiORM for backend requests inspired by TypeORM that <b>abstracts filtering, population and sorting</b> ✨✨✨</p>
+<p align="center">✨ StrapiORM for backend requests inspired by TypeORM that <b>abstracts filtering, population and sorting</b> ✨</p>

 ## Motivation

 Strapi is a great headless CMS, and a good entry point for start-ups.
-Sometimes it might become a core part of the project, but it can substitute a strong backend application.
+Sometimes it might become a core part of the project, but it can't substitute a strong backend application.
 This is where StrapiORM comes in.
 It allows the backend applications to treat Strapi as a database, and abstracts the filtering, population and sorting of the entities.

 ## Install